zooko/smalloc/README.md

 * make it run benchmarks when you do `cargo run -p bench`, like iroh quinn does?

-* fall back to previous/system allocator on exhaustion
+* fall back to previous/system allocator on exhaustion??

+* rethink growers and caching

 # Acknowledgments